techidaily/site-win11-tips/source/_posts/correct-camera-omission-from-windows-dm-display.md

 ### 4\.
 Run a Few Scans

  Make sure corrupt system files are not causing the problem.
 To rule out this possibility, you need to run a few scans, such as SFC, DISM, and CHKDSK.
-If you have never performed these scans before, our guide on[repairing corrupt files with Windows built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) explains how to run them.
+If you have never performed these scans before, our guide on [repairing corrupt files with Windows built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) explains how to run them.
 So, run these scans before moving on.

 ### 5\.
 Download the Camera Drivers Manually